AgentHER: Hindsight Experience Replay for LLM Agent Trajectory Relabeling: Experiments

 \subsection{Model-Size Scaling}

-All five Qwen2.5 instruction-tuned checkpoints (1.5B--72B) are evaluated under identical training conditions (Figure~\ref{fig:model_scale}). \emph{(i)} All three methods improve monotonically with scale. \emph{(ii)} AgentHER-MJ gains grow from +5.8~pp (1.5B) to a peak of +9.2~pp (14B) before slightly decreasing to +8.1~pp (72B), suggesting the most powerful models are already partially saturated. \emph{(iii)} The 1.5B baseline doubles in performance with AgentHER-MJ (6.8\% $\to$ 12.6\%), validating the method for edge deployment.
+All five Qwen2.5 instruction-tuned checkpoints (1.5B--72B) are evaluated under identical training conditions (Figure~\ref{fig:model_scale}).
+All three methods improve monotonically with scale.
+AgentHER-MJ-X gains peak at 14B (+9.0\%) and dip slightly at 72B (+7.8\%), suggesting larger models are already partially saturated.
+The 1.5B model nearly doubles in performance (6.4\% $\to$ 12.0\%), making AgentHER viable for edge deployment.